Hearing Screening Audiometer Use, Care and Calibration

 (Optional unless performing threshold audiometry)

 To ensure that the audiometer is ready for accurate screening, the person with primary responsibility for the hearing screening program should do biologic calibration checks.
 Perform this check prior to threshold screening or when there is reason to suspect the audiometer may not be working properly.
 Use procedure described below.
-Refer to the Biological Calibration Check Form in Appendix A.
+Refer to the Biological Calibration Check Form (PDF).

 Same Ear Hearing Level Procedure

 - Obtain a threshold screening (refer to threshold screening section of this manual) on the better ear with the right (red) headphone and record the results.